 Have you ever found yourself yearning to be part of “them” or “that gang,” an exclusive group whose members are “in” and all “outsiders” are desperate to be included among their ranks?
 British novelist and academic C.S.
-Lewis designated this the “inner ring.”
-Highlighting a passage from Leo Tolstoy’s timeless masterpiece, War and Peace, Lewis described the “inner ring” and how endeavoring to become a part of some “inner ring” ultimately leaves one alone and devoid of greater meaning in life.
+Lewis described this as the quest for admission into the “Inner Ring.”
+Highlighting a passage from Leo Tolstoy’s timeless masterpiece, War and Peace, Lewis argued that endeavoring to become a part of some “inner ring” ultimately leaves one alone and devoid of greater meaning in life.
 Instead, Lewis urged his reader to strive to become “one of the sound craftsmen” adept at their profession and was recognized as such by fellow “sound craftsmen.”

-The Intern Reading Group will meet to discuss The Inner Ring, a sermon by C.S.
+The Intern Reading Group will meet to discuss The Inner Ring, a lecture by C.S.
 Lewis, and how it sheds light on cronyism and the lure of political power.